Remote Assessments FAQ

 Improvements in posture and work environments result in reduced potential for musculoskeletal injuries and disabilities.

-Can ergonomics assessments improve injury outcomes for office workers?
+Can ergonomics assessments improve injury outcomes?

 Faster return to work and reduced injury and disability outcomes are found when incorporating an effective ergonomics program.

 Will this save my company money?
 Could this have a positive impact on WC and health insurance costs?